 Lawyers can deflect criticism about controversial cases they’ve handled by saying that they were representing the interests of their client.
 Sitting judges nominated to other courts can say that opinions they’ve written were based on earlier precedent and established law.
 But Bush’s blog posts reflect his personal opinions, and they touch on a number of issues that could come up at his confirmation hearing.

 Bush wrote about his opposition to the Affordable Care Act, which is still the subject of litigation, and in September he called for it to be repealed and replaced.
 He’s expressed opposition to public financing of political campaigns, called the idea of trying terrorists in civilian courts “bone-headed,” and wrote in 2008 that the “two greatest tragedies in our country” were slavery and abortion.

 There are also some off-color remarks.
-Bush, as G. Morris, live-blogged the Republican convention last year, and in a July 17 post noted that there was a protest by naked women.
+Bush, as G. Morris, live-blogged the GOP convention last year, and in a July 17 post noted that there was a protest by naked women.

 “You know Trump is onto something huge when he causes people to shed their underwear,” Bush wrote, a few months before the Washington Post released the now-infamous tape from 2005 in which Trump bragged about sexually assaulting women.

 Bush also wrote that, “The Democrats are trying to win with the same game plan as in 2008, only substitute woman for Black.”